 Spending A Day At The Beach In Corniglia, Italy

 It was a bright, sunny day and my morning hike between the two villages had been challenging but worthwhile.
-I’d made the mistake of forgetting my sneakers and took the walk with my sporty flip-flops which made the trek more arduous then needed.
-You should have seen the pointed look I got from a group of serious German hikers who passed by, fully equipped with backpacks, walking sticks and hiking boots.
-An English couple were more obvious and said to me in a shocked voice “Why are you only wearing slippers?”
+I’d made the mistake of forgetting my sneakers and took the walk with my sporty flip-flops which made the trek more arduous than needed.
+You should have seen the pointed look I got from a group of serious German hikers who passed by, fully equipped with backpacks, walking sticks, and hiking boots.
+An English couple were more obvious and said to me in shock, “Why are you only wearing slippers?”

-I passed the colourful boats and spread my beach towel out towards the end of the little dock.
+I passed the colorful boats and spread my beach towel out toward the end of the little dock.
 Looking around, I knew that I hadn’t made a mistake in changing my plans.
 I’d see Vernazza the next day.

 I spent the rest of the afternoon swimming, tanning, sleeping, and listening to music.
 Gazing at the beauty that surrounded me, I was filled with an overwhelming sense of happiness.
-My life in Europe was just beginning and I knew I’d made the right choice in moving there.
-Maybe everyday wouldn’t be as perfect as this one but overall it was good, really good.
+My life in Europe was just beginning and I knew I’d made the right choice to move there.
+Maybe every day wouldn’t be as perfect as this one but overall it was good, really good.